 DLP is considered as the most common type of projection technology that offers impressive clarity, sharp visuals, rich colors, decent black, good 3D output, low maintenance and smooth motion.
 In addition, they make the projector light in weight and enhances its longevity.
 But they provide poor lamp life, and it often shows banding is video frames.

 Whereas 3LCD excels well in most of the section and they offer better image quality than DLP.
 The color saturation, brightness level, and clarity of this type are quite impressive.
-Moreover, they work great with home theater models, and they make a low fan noise.
+Moreover, they work great with home theatre models, and they make a low fan noise.
 However, they lack in black depth, and they require frequent filter preservation.
 But most importantly they are expensive.

 The LEDs, on the other hand, they are cheapest projector ,and they cradle you with excellent color output, image clarity, zero maintenance, low power intake and massive longevity.
-Not only that they offer good black depth and radiates less amount heat.
+Not only that they offer good black depth and radiates less amount of heat.
 Sadly, they fall short of other types in brightness level and clarity level.

 Considering White and Color Brightness:

 In the world of projectors, the brightness level serves as the deciding factor in the visual output of a projector.
-The brightness level is measured in lumens, and it always a smart move to go for a model with high lumens number.
-For a home theater projector, the 2000lumens serves as the minimum threshold level, but it would be ideal to grab a model offering lumens around 3000 figure.
+The brightness level is measured in lumens and is always a smart move to go for a model with high lumens number.
+For a home theatre projector, the 2000lumens serves as the minimum threshold level, but it would be ideal to grab a model offering lumens around 3000 figure.
 On the other hand, for business and Pico projector, the minimum threshold increases to 2500 lumens as you will require high brightness and it would be best to get something around 3500 lumens.